 Moving to a new city is a life-changing decision for these young professionals, and it requires more than one ad or website visit for them to make such a significant commitment.
 In some cases, it can be as long as six months from a first-time website visit to conversion.
 We also found that Webster’s target demographic — young, urban professionals and college students — were likely to find the site by searching on their phones and return later via their computers to complete the housing application.

 Based on this insight, we created a strategy that combines the power of Google search with the reach of Facebook’s ecosystem to deliver impactful ads to Webster’s ideal audience.

-Their Google Ads campaigns are optimized around search terms related to women’s housing in New York City, organized by domestic and international audience.
+Their Google Ads campaigns are optimized around search terms related to women’s housing in New York City, organized by a domestic and international audiences.
 These campaigns have engaging ad copy that leads prospective guests to an optimized landing page sharing the benefits of being a part of the Webster community.

 After visiting the site and learning more about the unique qualification process, we then utilize a retargeting ad campaign on Facebook to encourage people to complete the online housing application.

 The Facebook retargeting campaign provides gentle reminders to return to the website without being too overt about pushing something customers don’t want or distracting them with advertising when they are not ready for it.

 As a result, The Webster Apartments continued to nurture its prospective guests and drew more housing applications from a more diverse group of applicants over time.

 Webster Apartments is just one example of how our approach has helped us make the most of the available data to capture attention at a time when doing so is harder than ever.
 Contact us to learn more about how we can do the same for your brand.